The best presenters understand the power of their breath and know how to use it to their advantage when speaking.

-Notice a sense of space around you now and broaden your awareness to notice your whole experience.
+Notice a sense of space around you now.
+Broaden your awareness to notice your whole experience.

 Notice any tension or sensations in your body and gently bring your breath into those spaces.

-The joy of taking the time to really breathe before a presentation is that you can’t get it wrong and the benefits are enormous.
+The joy of taking the time to really breathe before a presentation is that you can’t get it wrong.